Ocece77/python-project/README.md

 ## 📬 Contact

-If you have questions or comments, don't hesitate to contact me via email at [your@email.com] or on [your GitHub account](https://github.com/yourusername).
+If you have questions or comments, don't hesitate to contact me via email at [oceanekasindpro@gmail.com] or on [ocece77](https://github.com/ocece77).

 Enjoy learning and exploring these Python projects! 🎉